ielts-ops/.github/profile/README.md

 ## What is Git and GitHub?

 **Git** is a distributed version control system that enables multiple contributors to work on a project simultaneously, tracking changes and managing collaboration efficiently.
 It allows developers to create branches, merge changes, and maintain a complete history of project modifications.
+It is installed and used through the Command Line, though there is a graphic interface edition available.

 **GitHub**, on the other hand, is a web-based platform built around Git.
 It provides a centralized location for hosting Git repositories, offering collaboration features such as pull requests, issues, and project management tools.
 GitHub simplifies team workflows, facilitating seamless collaboration, code review, and integration into continuous integration / continuous delivery pipelines (CI/CD).
 It serves as a hub for open-source projects and a secure space for version-controlled code repositories.